Work and residence permits for PhD Students

 General conditions

-You are required to hold a work and residence permit to be a PhD Student in Denmark and you need to have it before you begin your PhD study.
+You must hold a work and residence permit to be a PhD Student in Denmark and you need to have it before you begin your PhD study.

 Your contact at the Graduate School will initiate the application process for your work and residence permit.

-In order to have your work and residence permit timely processed by the immigration authorities, please act promptly when you are asked to by the immigration authorities or by the Graduate School.
+To have your work and residence permit processed within the promised time, please act promptly when you are asked to by the immigration authorities or by the Graduate School.

 PhD Student enrolled and employed by AU